lyj363636/PyrMol/README.md

 ## Models
 You can save Model in your file path.
-And we provide our model demo in "Version3_MultiSub_Contrastive/bace" folder.
+We have uploaded all the data files and checkpoints to [Zenodo](https://markdown.com.cn).
+And we provide our model demo in "PyrMol/PyrMol_demo/Version3_MultiSub_Contrastive/bace" folder.
+You can download models in this folder and put them in same path.